theopenlane/core/internal/workflows/README.md

 ## Events and Event Topics

 These are the “statuses” stored in workflow_events.event_type and payload.event_type.
 We only persist business-facing snapshots plus emit failure tracking.
-Runtime flow still uses soiree topics (WorkflowTriggered, ActionStarted, AssignmentCompleted, etc.), but not all topics are persisted.
+Runtime flow uses gala topics (WorkflowTriggered, ActionStarted, AssignmentCompleted, etc.), but not all topics are persisted.

 | WorkflowEventType | Written by (code) | Meaning / status | Readers / relies-on |